Palatinose™ (Isomaltulose)

 Frequently asked questions about Palatinose™ (Isomaltulose)

-The clinically studied dose for Palatinose™ (Isomaltulose) is 25–75 g per dose in acute glycemic and exercise trials, typically replacing sucrose or maltodextrin gram-for-gram; pre-exercise doses of 50–75 g in cycling performance studies..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 25-75 g per dose, replacing sucrose or maltodextrin gram-for-gram; pre-exercise doses of 50-75 g in cycling studies.
+Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Mild gastrointestinal discomfort, bloating, or gas at very large doses.
+For most healthy adults, Palatinose is well tolerated at studied doses.
+Reported effects can include: Mild gastrointestinal discomfort, bloating, or gas at very large doses.
 Provides ~4 kcal/g — calories should be counted as part of total intake.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Palatinose is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Insulin and sulfonylureas — like any carbohydrate, isomaltulose raises glucose; coordinate timing with medication.
+Possible interactions include: Insulin and sulfonylureas — like any carbohydrate, isomaltulose raises glucose; coordinate timing with medication.
 Acarbose and alpha-glucosidase inhibitors — these drugs target the same enzymes that hydrolyze isomaltulose; further slowed absorption possible.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(4 citations)